Matt Mauser Speaks Out About Wife Christina, Who Died In Helicopter Crash With Kobe Bryant

 Because of the overwhelming amount of coverage surrounding the tragic helicopter crash, Matt tried to keep the television off at his house yesterday.
 However, last night he briefly had SportsCenter playing, and one of his daughters took comfort in knowing that the rest of the city, nation, and world grieved and hurt alongside the Mauser family.

 Others who perished in the crash include head baseball coach at Orange Coast College in Costa Mesa, California, John Altobelli, and his wife, Keri, along with their daughter, Alyssa, who was a member of The Mambas.
 Mambas player Payton Chester and her mother, Sarah, were also on board the ill-fated flight.
-Finally, the pilot, Ara Zobayan, who was an experienced flyer rated to fly in fog and clouds
+Finally, the pilot, Ara Zobayan, who was an experienced flyer rated to fly in fog and clouds, was also killed.